Dalhart, Texas: Economy

 The former Mission Twins Theater in downtown Dalhart is covered in stucco over the original brick to give it an adobe look.

-Dalhart's economy is centered around agribusiness, including farming, ranching, feedlot operations, large-scale pig farms, and more recently, a cheese processing plant.
+Dalhart's economy is centered around agribusiness, including farming, ranching, feedlot operations, large-scale pig farms, and more recently, a cheese-processing plant.
 Dalhart is also home to a state prison.

 During the peak operating period of the XIT Ranch, the land was in native grass.
 Some land was diverted into dry farmland, but the rain was insufficient to make it productive.
 A few irrigation wells were drilled in areas where the soil was not sandy and was level enough for row irrigation.
-Later, center pivot irrigation, credited to Colorado farmer Frank Zybach in 1949, was introduced and was found to be ideal for the area's rolling sandy soils.
+Later, center pivot irrigation, credited to Colorado farmer Frank Zybach in 1949, was introduced and was found to be ideal for the area's rolling, sandy soils.
 About the same time, large feedlots were built due to the low-humidity climate.
 This created a good market for corn, which is the major crop grown by farmers in the area.

 In the mid-2000s, a combination of tax incentives, Texas' relatively unrestricted environmental regulations, and Dalhart's existing agricultural infrastructure attracted industrial dairy farms to the area.
 In 2007, Hilmar Cheese Company of California capitalized on the resulting milk availability, opening a major production plant in Dalhart.
 Texas Governor Rick Perry visited Dalhart to speak at the company's official welcoming ceremony, reiterating the company's projection that 2000 new jobs would be created in the region by the emerging dairy product production industry.
 This factory and the surrounding dairies are a significant emerging subsector of Dalhart's established agribusiness culture.

 The international agribusiness company Cargill owns a 21,500-acre hog-production site near Dalhart.

 Arts and culture

 Dalhart is known as the "XIT City" because of its relationship with the historic XIT Ranch.
 The ranch was a 3000000 acre plot of land traded in exchange for the construction of the Texas State Capitol in Austin.
 The ranch was dissolved in 1912, but its history is celebrated with the city's XIT Museum and the XIT Rodeo and Reunion.
 Held annually on the first full Thursday through Sunday weekend of August, the event includes the world's largest free barbecue, junior rodeo, Professional Rodeo Cowboys Association events, and three nights of live music.

-The Muscle Car Party Weekend is held each year in May, and includes a classic car show, bicycle drag races, and dinner and dance.
+The Muscle Car Party Weekend held each year in May includes a classic car show, bicycle drag races, and dinner and dance.
 The events are sponsored by the Dalhart Cruzers Car Club, and each year, the club raffles a classic car.